lucaardito/energy/android/trace_APK.md

 # Tracing system calls for APKs
+Profiling the power consumption of system calls requires firstly to define with precision which are the system calls invoked by a specific program.
+On Android OS, it is possible to use **strace**, an open-source program that is almost a standard in Unix-like operating systems.

+**strace** is a diagnostic, debugging and instructional userspace utility for Linux.
+It is used to monitor interactions between processes and the Linux kernel, which include system calls, signal deliveries, and changes of process state.
+The operation of strace is made possible by the kernel feature known as ptrace.

-Android apps are started by forking the zygote process, so it is possible to trace the system calls for initialization and execution by tracing the zygote process and following child processes.
+Android apps are started by forking the zygote process, so it should be possible to trace the system calls for initialization and execution by tracing the zygote process and following child processes.
-To do this, simply start strace with the *-ff* parameter in order to save the trace of each thread in a different file:
+To achieve this result, strace provide the *-ff* parameter in order to save the trace of each thread in a different file:

 ```shell
 su -c 'setenforce 0'